EMBODYING THE CREED - Honor, Respect & Jerry-Rigging Learning Disabilities

 It's the end of a momentous week.
 My eyes fall heavily and open slowly, but I'm determined.
 I'm dedicated. *slow lift of fist* Le-rawr.

-On Monday, I received a text suggesting that I come into Inferno and observe the kids' classes in preparation for becoming an Assistant Instructor.
+On Monday, I received a text suggesting that I come into the dojo and observe the kids' classes in preparation for becoming an Assistant Instructor.
 Considering how much I adore changes to my schedule and entering into crowded locales that are not my element (ahem), I thought that sounded like the best thing I'd heard all month!

 This class has to have been one of the cutest things I have ever seen!